wtmbiohacker/FACS_seq/inferring/README.md

-# FACS-seq method to profile sensor mutant library: NGS data processing package
+# FACS-seq method to profile mutant library of regulatory element: NGS data processing package

 ## What is this?
 This python script collection is one of the two the software subpackages of FACS-seq, used for the NGS data processing and calculation of response of each sensor mutant.
 The paper describing this program is currently under review.
 Please cite this paper if this program is useful to your work.